iottly/iottly-device-agent-py/dev-docker-device-instructions.md

 In physical devices the agent run as a service, with respawn, so it will automatically restart as soon as it is stopped.

-# Running other virtual devices
-Repeat from step 3.